mattKsp/wimsMidiFootboardForCello/README.md

 # W!Ms MIDI footboard for cello
-MIDI foot controller for use with Cello and guitar.
+MIDI foot controller for use with Cello and guitar.<br>
+Version A

 ## About
 Repository is an Arduino project using Teensy MIDI.

-version A<br>
-by Thurstan/mattKsp

 ### Hardware
 - Teensy 3.2 board